neuroinformatics-unit/datashuttle/docs/source/pages/community/index.md

 Contributions to ``datashuttle`` are strongly encouraged.
-If you would like to submit a bug fix or implement a new feature, please feel free to do so!
+If you would like to submit a bug fix or implement a new feature, please feel free to open an issue or pull request.
 We are a friendly bunch and happy to answer any questions before, during or after a contribution.
 See the [Contributing Guide](contributing.md) for more details.